Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Further, these distributions must meet rules that would otherwise qualify a contribution for a tax deduction (even though the QCD itself can’t be an itemized deduction).
 For example, if you purchase dinner tickets for a charity fund-raising event and receive a meal, then you can’t deduct the full ticket cost on your taxes; that is, you can’t use the QCD to contribute to an organization that offers a direct benefit to you.

 The distribution must be made directly to the charity to be considered a QCD.
-You can't take a withdrawal and then donate the proceeds to charity and claim that series of events as a QCD.
+You can’t take a withdrawal and then donate the proceeds to charity and claim that series of events as a QCD.
 In an article published by Wealth Management, tax consultant Michael J. Jones suggests contacting your charity to determine its exact payee name and instructing “your IRA trustee or custodian to make a transfer from the IRA directly to charity” using this name.
-In addition, he advises to get a letter acknowledging your donation from the charity.
+In addition, he advises getting a letter acknowledging your donation from the charity.

 Potential Tax Benefits of QCDs